As part of FSG's 50th anniversary programme we are pleased to be hosting a one day conference at Fort Brockhurst in Gosport.

 - Steve Wallis - Senior Archaeologist, Dorset Council, discussing the lessons from the Rediscovering the High Angle Battery Project

-- Alison Naylor, Volunteer and Engagement Manager, East and South East from our hosts English Heritage who will be joining the panel discussion
+- Alison Naylor, Volunteer and Engagement Manager, East and South East from our hosts English Heritage who will outline the opportunities and challenges facing English Heritage in achieving sustainability and greater public engagement at heritage sites with specific reference to Fort Brockhurst

 The proceedings of the conference will be published in FORT.